 Want to learn more?
 Check out “Help, I’ve Gone Feral!
 After a Year Away from Restaurants, I Need a Refresher Course” by Emily Heil.

 Published by Katie Greer

-Katie is a senior at Trinity College in Hartford, CT where she is majoring in Psychology and minoring in Writing, Rhetoric and Media Studies.
-She is a part of the swim team at Trinity, and enjoys spending time with friends and family, reading, baking and traveling.
+Katie Greer (she/her) is a recent graduate from Trinity College where she majored in Psychology and minored in Writing, Rhetoric and Media Studies.
+She was a part of the swim team at Trinity, as well as a captain of the team.
+She enjoys spending time with friends and family, reading, baking and traveling.

 The views, opinions, and stories expressed in Promly Garden articles are those of the authors and do not necessarily reflect the official position or policy of Promly.org.
 We aim to give Gen Z a voice and welcome articles and opinions from Gen Z contributors who want their voice to be heard.
 Please send any articles, poetry, or artwork you’d like to see published on the Promly Garden to email@example.com.